How do I prepare my device for sale?

 Sign out of iCloud

-3. Scroll down and tap "Sign Out."
-Enter your Apple ID password to turn off "Find My Device."
-If you're asked if you want to erase data on the device, you can do so at this step.
+3. Scroll down and tap "Sign Out".
+Enter your Apple ID password to disable "Find My Device".
+If asked whether you want to erase data on the device, you can do so at this step.

 4. Then tap "Deactivate & Sign Out".

-After this step, you will be logged out of the following services on this device.
+After this step, you will be signed out of the following services on this device.

 • iCloud